Fox announces run for sheriff

 “I know public service,” Fox said.
 “I bring a strong voice and know how to build relationships.
 I will serve all the people.”

 In addition to support, Fox said she also opted to seek the sheriff’s seat, because “things are not good” under current Montezuma County Sheriff Dennis Spruell’s administration.
-She cited his agency has experienced a growing turnover rate, and records confirm nearly 30 deputies and jailors have been terminated from the sheriff’s office since 2012.
+She cited his agency has experienced a growing turnover rate, and records confirm nearly 30 deputies and jailors have either resigned, retired or were terminated from the sheriff’s office since 2012.

 “The county deserves better law enforcement,” Fox proclaimed.
 “We need a sheriff that will serve all the people with common sense and decency.
 That’s the key to success.”